-LEVEL flights direct from Paris (Orly) to New York (Newark) 4 times per week.
+LEVEL flies direct from Paris (Orly) to New York (Newark) 4 times per week and from Barcelona to New York JFK 3 times per week.
 Book your place now.

 Things to do in New York

 Stretching almost 2km across the East River, Brooklyn Bridge connects Manhattan with Brooklyn, with cars crossing on the lower level, and pedestrians, cyclists and runners on the upper wooden part.
 Buy a bag of chilli mango chunks from a street vendor, put on your favourite podcast and make your way across, stopping to get that perfect Instagram shot en route.
 When you get to Brooklyn, stroll down to the new 1 Hotel Brooklyn Bridge on the waterfront, which has a roof terrace offering panoramic views of the skyscrapers of Downtown and the Statue of Liberty in the bay.

 Hidden behind a discreet door in the West Village (look out for the glowing ‘Psychic’ sign), Employees Only is a classy New York speakeasy where you can come for Mad Men-style cocktails and eclectic bar food (bone marrow poppers and Reuben croquettes) in an amber-lit Art Deco setting.
 Order a Manhattan, made with Rittenhouse rye stirred with Italian vermouth, Grand Marnier and a dash of Angostura Bitters.